Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Tamozawa Imperial Villa Memorial Park

 One of the largest wooden buildings stands here in the "Tamozawa Imperial Villa Memorial Park".
-Unfortunately, it was already closed by the time we arrived.
-It is located between "Nikkō Tōshō-gū Temple" and the Abyss.
+Unfortunately it was already closed when we arrived.
+It's located between "Nikkō Tōshō-gū Temple" and the Abyss.

 Google Maps: https://maps.app.goo.gl/fCEhqVSFT5BzwoBZ7